 Challenge one: Role clarity

-Research revealed that employees who attend a structured orientation program were 69% more likely to remain with the company after three years.
-Often, an onboarding or orientation program involves communicating factual information about pay and benefits, reviewing company rules and procedures, and completing paperwork.
-However, it’s important that the onboarding process focus on the expectations and key skills the employee is expected to possess.
+An Allied Workforce Mobility Survey found that only 58% of companies provide clear job titles and identify expectations for employees.
+Furthermore, only 39% establish milestones and set goals for new employees.
+In the past, onboarding or orientation program mainly involved communicating factual information about pay and benefits, reviewing company rules and procedures, and completing paperwork.
+However, today it’s important that the onboarding process also focuses on the expectations and key skills the employee is expected to possess.
 When the HR team plans an orientation program, they should set the objectives for the process.
-Outline specific skills and key competencies the role might require, set out examples of how the new hire should achieve these objectives and measure the outcome.
+Outline specific skills and key competencies the role might require, set out examples of how the new hire will achieve these objectives and measure the outcome.
 Employees who have clarity regarding their roles will have a greater onboarding and company success than those who do not.

-A well planned, well timed and well structured approach to creating clarity will benefit in three ways: Increased employee engagement, improving performance and reduced turnover rates.
+A well planned, well timed and well-structured approach to creating clarity will benefit in three ways: Increased employee engagement, improving performance and reduced turnover rates.
 Texas Instruments, a manufacturer of electronics and semiconductors, realised they were missing their yearly performance targets.
-Instead of focusing on increasing efficiencies on the production line, they looked to clearly define what they expected from their new hires.
-They compared the employees who went through the onboarding process to those who did not.
+Instead of focusing on increasing efficiencies on the production line, they looked to clearly define what they expected from new hires.
+They compared new hires who went through the onboarding process to those who did not.
 They discovered that those who spent time understanding their roles were fully productive two months earlier.
-Above this, they found that employees were 75% more likely to stay with the company for at least three years longer.
+Above this, they found that employees were two-thirds more likely to stay with the company for at least three years longer.

-According to a recent survey, 53% of HR professionals identified the manager as a key challenge they face when recruiting new talent.
-The survey went on to say that 49% of the new hires did not perform due to ineffective communication between the manager and the employee .
 Without a manager that can effectively deal with new arrivals, the new employee lacks engagement and does not adapt well to both what is expected of them and what they expect from the company.
-The costs of a new-hire turnover can be immediate and significant.
+The costs of new-hire turnover can be immediate and significant.
 Calculating the business impact covers many components, including the cost to hire a replacement, cost of on the job training and lost time for the manager overseeing the new employees’ hiring process.
 It is therefore imperative that once the employee arrives at the company, the coordination between the new manager and the new hire is as efficient as possible.
 Managing can be straightforward, listing the processes the employee is expected to achieve can be an easy task.
 However, dealing with people is a soft skill managers need to possess.

-By meeting the need for recognition and praise from day one, PepsiAmericas reinforces the new hire’s decision to join the organization, strengthen manager-employee relationship, and reinforce an emotional connection to the company.
+By meeting the need for recognition and praise from Day 1, PepsiAmericas reinforces the new hire’s decision to join the organization, strengthens the manager-employee relationship, and reinforces an emotional connection to the company.
 By reiterating how valuable the new hire is to the company, the manager is able to build a trusted relationship from the beginning.

 Challenge three: Navigating the Culture